kampffrosch94/jpdb-connect/Readme.md

 ## How to use:

-Download a binary from releases and run it.
+Download a zip appropiate for your OS from [releases](https://github.com/kampffrosch94/jpdb-connect/releases), extract the executable inside and run it.

 Set up Yomichan to look for a server at localhost:3030

 ![](yomichansetting1.png)

+Check for card duplicates should be *off*.

 Click on configure Anki card format and set it up like this: